 The number of high school students with disabilities working in part-time or summer jobs who are receiving traditional job coaching services is limited and may be reflective of the fact that job coaching/supported employment is not currently an allowable Pre-Employment Transition Service (PETS) under the Workforce Innovation and Opportunity Act (WIOA).
 Also, not all students with disabilities working in part-time or summer jobs require traditional job coaching services.
 Typically, job coaching occurs on site at the place of employment with direct service to the customer at 100% of the time that the customer is on the job initially and begins to fade as the customer learns job tasks, develops natural supports and meets the expectations of the employer.
-Natural supports are particularly effective because they enhance the communication and social integration between the student with a disabilities and his/her co-workers and supervisor.
+Natural supports are particularly effective because they enhance the communication and social integration between the student with a disability and his/her co-workers and supervisor.
 However, students who participate in Work Based Learning Experiences (WBLEs) funded by OVR have the option to have a WBLE coordinator on site during their experience, should it be necessary.
 A WBLE coordinator can monitor the student's activities, interface with the employer and generally help to ensure a successful experience for the student and the employer during the WBLE.

-As indicated in Table 4 below and for the aforementioned explanation, there were only two high school students with disabilities working in part-time or summer jobs who are receiving job coaching services in SFY 2017-18 Q1.
+As indicated in Table 5 below and explained in the above paragraph, there was a total of 19 high school students with disabilities working in part-time or summer jobs who are receiving job coaching services in SFY 2017-18 Q4.